Finger Injury Compensation Claims

-Finger injuries are surprisingly debilitating, as you will well know if you have suffered from one, and can prevent you from doing your job properly resulting in income losses.
+Finger injuries are surprisingly debilitating, as you will well know if you have suffered from one, and can prevent you from doing your job properly, resulting in income losses.

-However, a severe finger injury is no laughing matter – repetitive strain injury, vibration white finger, amputations, dislocation, fractures & breaks can all seriously impact our lives and lead to further personal harm such as related illness and depression.
+Additionally, repetitive strain injury, vibration white finger, amputations, dislocation, fractures & breaks can all seriously impact our lives and lead to further personal harm such as related illness and depression.